-The Company established several trusts to invest in loans through the Company's platform using both funds from third party and the Company.
+The Company established several trusts to invest in loans through the Company's platform using funds from the Company.
 Such trusts are administered by third party trust companies as the trustees.
 The Company provides loan facilitation service and financial guarantee to the trusts.